The exclusive and most exhaustive research report

 The Africa market has a strong presence of leading IT infrastructure vendors - HPE, Dell Technologies, Cisco, Huawei, IBM, and Lenovo.
 The Africa data center market share is growing YOY due to the increase in digitalization initiatives.
 Schneider Electric, Vertiv, and Huawei are the major vendors in electrical infrastructure and have a strong presence in the market.
 In terms of generators, Cummins and Caterpillar have a strong market presence.
 Multiple colocation providers are operating in this market with strong partnerships with facility operators.
 The market for mechanical infrastructure comprises multiple systems that provide sufficient cooling solutions for the growing rack power density.
 The market will witness intense competition owing to the growing construction of data centers over the next few years.
 The Africa data center market comprises several construction contractors, architectural and engineering firms, physical security vendors, and DCIM solutions providers.

-By IT Infrastructure
+Segmentation by IT Infrastructure